 \subsubsection{Charge conjugation symmetry}

-The $CPT$ theorem behaves as one of the deepest results of quantum field theory, which states that the combined operation of time reversal, charge conjugation, and parity in any order is an exact symmetry of any interaction.
-An important experimental implication of the $CPT$ theorem claims that every particle must have precisely the same mass and lifetime\,(width) as its antiparticle, which has been tested by the $K^0$-$\bar K^0$ mass difference fraction to be less than $6\times10^{-19}$\,\cite{PDG2024}.
-In above research, the particle and antiparticle are trained by the same neural network model and the only difference is the feature vector of the data set.
+The $CPT$ theorem is one of the deepest results of quantum field theory, which states that the combined operation of time reversal, charge conjugation, and parity in any order is an exact symmetry of any interaction.
+An important experimental implication of the $CPT$ theorem claims that every particle must have precisely the same mass and lifetime\,(width) as its antiparticle, which has been tested by the $K^0$-$\bar K^0$ mass difference fraction being less than $6\times10^{-19}$\,\cite{PDG2024}.
+In the above research, the particle and antiparticle are trained by the same neural network model and the only difference is the feature vector of the data set.
 In meson feature vector $\bm{v}$, a particle and its antiparticle are directly different by a charge conjugation transformation to the quark contents, for example,

-If the trained model could also predict the same width for a particle and its antiparticle, we can deduce that the neural network model is invariant under the charge conjugation transformation.
+If the trained model can also predict the same width for a particle and its antiparticle, we can deduce that the neural network model is invariant under the charge conjugation transformation.

 In \autoref{F-C-symmetry}, we show the invariance of charge conjugation transformation clearly.
 The $x$-axis denotes the predicted log widths for particles, while the $y$-axis represents the log widths for the corresponding antiparticles.
 Then each point in this plot represents a two-dimensional coordinate $(\ln \Gamma_\text{Particle}, \ln \Gamma_\text{Antiparticle})$ .
-If the model was really invariant under the transformation for particle and antiparticle, all the points should locates closely along the line $y=x$.
+If the model was really invariant under the transformation for particle and antiparticle, all the points should be located closely along the line $y=x$.
 From \autoref{F-C-symmetry}, we can see that all the data points, regardless of their quark composition (color distinction) or role in the dataset (shape distinction), are strictly listed along the $y=x$ line.
 We also calculate the determination coefficient to be ${R^2=0.9999}$.
 In order to reflect the degree of this symmetry violation for the neural network model, we introduce the violation coefficient as

 where $\Gamma_i$ and $\Gamma_{\bar i}$ denote the widths of the particle $i$ and its antiparticle, respectively.
 Then we can define the root mean square violation coefficient $A_C$ to denote the overall violation of charge conjugation symmetry of the model for all mesons,